Back-to-school season is upon us! And the traditions we have built up around this time of year are some that our family loves the most.

-Of course, this does mean an end to the lazy days of summer, but let’s be honest.
+Of course, school starting again does mean an end to the lazy days of summer, but let’s be honest.
 By the middle of August, we’ve gone on vacation and swim team season is over.
 There are no more camps and the library has lost its appeal.
 It’s hotter than snot outside and so humid you basically need your own scuba gear just to walk to the mailbox.

 In other words, by August, we are pretty much over it.

 Our family runs a lot better when everyone is occupied and there’s a routine to our day.
 We can’t deny it.
-Most of us (well, except the teenager) are fairly early risers, so the wake-up time doesn’t scare us.
-The kids are all really social and enjoy being around their friends, while I don’t mind at all the quiet of a kidless afternoon.
+Most of us (well, except the teenagers) are fairly early risers, so the wake-up time doesn’t scare us.
+The kids are all really social and enjoy being around their friends.
+And, of course, I don’t mind at all the quiet of a kidless afternoon.

 The start of school also ushers in a whole rash of extra-curricular activities!
-With kids in 10th, 7th, 4th, and 1st grades, just about every day has something going on.
+With kids in high school all the way down to primary school, just about every day has something going on.
 We have a rule that each kid can only have one activity at a time until they’re in high school (excluding CCD).
 So, there’s high school marching band, middle school volleyball, dance classes, beginning tumbling, religion class and choir during the week.
-And we can’t forget high school youth group on Sunday evenings!
+And we can’t forget high school youth group!

 Man alive.
 I’m already tired just thinking about it all!

 Transition = Tradition … all on the cheap!

 Now, while we may look forward to the start of the school year and all of the accompanying chaos, we do still need some transition time.
 And I find it usually helps with the transition when we come back to the same activities year after year.